-documentation of survey responses does not suffice to disentangle the drivers for the gap between stylised estimates and survey responses nor allow for the consideration of other factors such as existing market and operating rules and behaviours.
-We believe that to some extent the gap is likely to be driven by survey respondents' views on the BRP and TSO behaviours which are described above and would influence the potential scale of the expected benefit.
-But it is also clear from some responses that the gap is due to hypotheses made by respondents which the stylised analysis does not aim to capture.
-Overall, we conservatively use survey responses as a lower bound for the volume effect for those countries where a volume effect has been quantified20.
+- We would note that this results in identical levels for the volume effect across the various planning cases for those countries19. - 7.2.24 Finally, we have compared the stylised estimates of reductions in balancing actions with the volumes indicated by those respondents who provided an answer to the survey.
+We find that stakeholders' central estimates range between 3% and 39% of stylised estimates.
+We would emphasise here that the documentation of survey responses does not suffice to disentangle the drivers for the gap between stylised estimates and survey responses.
+In particular, it is clear that some survey responses factor in hypotheses about BRP behaviour which the stylised analysis does not aim to capture.
+However, we conservatively use survey responses as a lower bound for the volume effect for those countries where a volume effect has been quantified20.
 This is one of the drivers of the wedge between our estimated low and high range for this benefit.